nginx/unit-docs/source/configuration.rst

    To provide these options, Unit must be built and run on a system with Linux kernel version 5.6+.

-The :samp:`chroot` option confines the path resolution of files served from a share to a certain directory.
-One notable effect of defining :samp:`chroot` is that symbolic links to absolute pathnames are treated as relative to this directory; thus, a symlink to :file:`/log/app.log` in this example is resolved as :file:`/www/data/log/app.log`:
+The :samp:`chroot` option confines the path resolution within a share to a certain directory.
+First, it affects symbolic links: any attempts to go up the directory tree with relative symlinks like :samp:`../../var/log` stop at the :samp:`chroot` directory, and absolute symlinks are treated as relative to this directory to avoid breaking out:

 .. code-block:: json

    {
        "action": {
-           "share": "/www/data/static$uri",
+           "share": "/www/data$uri",
            "chroot": ":nxt_hint:`/www/data/ <Now, any paths accessible via the share are confined to this directory>`" }
    }

-The :samp:`share` path stays as is and won't be treated as relative; only the portions that occur after the :samp:`chroot` value (if any) are affected by the new behavior.
-Moreover, any requests for files outside :samp:`chroot` fail:
+Here, a request for :file:`/log` initially resolves to :file:`/www/data/log`;
+however, if that's an absolute symlink to :file:`/var/log/app.log`, the resulting path is :file:`/www/data/var/log/app.log`.

+Another effect is that any requests for paths that resolve outside the :samp:`chroot` directory are forbidden:

 .. code-block:: json